GIS Technologies in Ukrainian Agriculture

 Areas of GIS Technology Application in Ukraine

-The main task of GIS is to optimize production processes in agriculture.
+The primary objective of GIS is to optimize production processes in agriculture.
 One of the first in Ukraine to achieve this result was the Kernel holding.
-The company created its own analytical GIS portal, connecting over 50 RTK sensors and 100 weather stations to it.
-It applied variable rate seeding and chemical application technologies.
-According to Kernel’s data, in regions with optimal conditions, this increased yield by an average of 5%, and in unfavorable ones – by 12%.
-And the separation of areas with different degrees of weed infestation reduced herbicide costs by 50-70%.
+The company created its own analytical GIS portal, connecting over 50 RTK sensors and 100 weather stations.
+It implemented variable-rate seeding and chemical application technologies.
+According to Kernel data, in regions with optimal conditions this increased yields by an average of 5%, and in unfavorable conditions by 12%.
+Separating areas with different degrees of weed infestation reduced herbicide costs by 50–70%.

 Read also: RTK systems in the agricultural sector: what is a GNSS receiver and RTK signal

-One of the top providers of GIS technology in Ukrainian agriculture is Agro RTK System.NET.
-It provides access to satellite system data, as well as installation and maintenance of ground equipment.
-According to its statistics, the use of GIS in small farms increases the efficiency of field operations by an average of 10-15%.
-The average optimization of labor and time costs reaches 10%, and material resources – 20%.
-This makes small and medium-sized enterprises more competitive, in particular allowing them to enter the international market.
+One of the top GIS technology providers in Ukrainian agriculture is Agro RTK System.NET.
+It provides access to satellite system data and handles installation and maintenance of ground equipment.
+According to its statistics, GIS application in small farms increases field operation efficiency by an average of 10–15%.
+Average optimization of labor and time costs reaches 10%, and material resources 20%.
+This makes small and medium-sized enterprises more competitive, particularly enabling them to enter international markets.

 You can also adopt new technologies.
 A convenient and profitable solution for digitalization and automation of the farm is cooperation with the online service WEAGRO.
 It allows you to take agro-installment for equipment and services for agriculture.
 You can get a response within 30 minutes by choosing one of our partners or suggesting your supplier join the service.